What determines the characteristic properties of construction polymers?

 Material Properties and Behavior

-Most construction polymers have thermoset character.
+Most construction polymers have thermoset character–this is especially critical for structural uses.
 Exceptions are very flexible epoxies, some polyurethanes, polyureas, hybrids of these materials and some latex polymers.
-They are thermoplastic or nearly so.
+The latter are thermoplastic or nearly so.

 Thermoset polymers products are made up of highly cross-linked molecular elements, maintain their shape when heated, but do not melt.
 Above about 240 to 300° F they decompose.
 Thermoset polymers are rigid (high modulus of elasticity), somewhat brittle at low temperature and have limited flexibility at higher temperatures.
 The mid-point of the temperature range at which the transition from rigid to flexible takes place is called the glass transition temperature.